 We own and operate a rapidly growing retail and wholesale propane marketing and distribution business.
-Since November 1996, we have acquired 24 retail propane companies for an aggregate purchase price of approximately \$308 million, including working capital, assumed liabilities and acquisition costs.
-For the fiscal year ended September 30, 2002, on a pro forma combined basis we sold approximately 138 million gallons of propane to retail customers and approximately 428.1 million gallons of propane to wholesale customers.
+Since our predecessor's inception in November 1996, we have acquired 13 propane companies for an aggregate purchase price of approximately \$230 million, including working capital, assumed liabilities and acquisition costs.
+For a more detailed description of our predecessor, please read "Guide to Reading this Prospectus."
+For the fiscal year ended September 30, 2001, on a pro forma combined basis we sold approximately 117 million gallons of propane to retail customers and approximately 262 million gallons of propane to wholesale customers.

 Our retail business includes the retail marketing, sale and distribution of propane, including the sale and lease of propane supplies and equipment, to residential, commercial, industrial and agricultural customers.
-We market our propane products under eight regional brand names: Country Gas, Hancock Gas, Hoosier Propane, Independent Propane Company, Inergy Southeast, McCracken, Pro Gas, and United Propane.
-We serve approximately 240,000 retail customers in Arkansas, Delaware, Florida, Georgia, Illinois, Indiana, Maryland, Michigan, North Carolina, Ohio, Oklahoma, South Carolina, Tennessee, Texas, Virginia, West Virginia, and Wisconsin from 132 customer service centers which have an aggregate of approximately 8.0 million gallons of above-ground propane storage capacity.
+We market our propane products under six regional brand names: Bradley Propane, Country Gas, Hoosier Propane, McCracken, Pro Gas and Independent Propane Company.
+We serve approximately 190,000 retail customers in Arkansas, Florida, Georgia, Illinois, Indiana, Michigan, North Carolina, Ohio, Oklahoma, South Carolina, Tennessee, Texas, Virginia and Wisconsin from 99 customer service centers which have an aggregate of approximately 6.2 million gallons of above-ground propane storage capacity.
 In addition to our retail business, we operate a wholesale supply, marketing and distribution business, providing propane procurement, transportation and supply and price risk management services to our customer service centers, as well as to independent dealers and multistate marketers and, to a lesser extent, selling propane as a standby fuel to industrial end users.
-During fiscal year end September 30, 2002, we provided wholesale supply and distribution services to approximately 350 customers in 24 states, primarily in the eastern half of the United States.
+We currently provide wholesale supply and distribution services to approximately 350 customers in 24 states, primarily in the Midwest and Southeast.

 Our operations are conducted through, and our operating assets are owned by, our subsidiaries.
 We own our interests in our subsidiaries through our operating company, Inergy Propane, LLC.
 Inergy GP, LLC, our managing general partner, has sole responsibility for conducting our business and managing our operations.
 Our managing general partner's only interest in us is its management rights.
-Our managing general partner has no economic interest in our partnership and does not receive a management fee, but it is reimbursed for expenses incurred on our behalf.
-Inergy Partners, LLC, our non-managing general partner interest in us.
+Inergy GP, LLC has no economic interest in our partnership and does not receive a management fee, but it is reimbursed for expenses incurred on our behalf.
+Inergy Partners, LLC, our non-managing general partner, owns a 2% non-managing general partner interest in us.
 The 2% general partner interest is entitled to its proportionate share of allocations and distributions in our partnership.
 Our non-managing general partner has no operational or managerial responsibilities under our partnership agreement.

 Our common units, which represent limited partner interests, are traded on the Nasdaq National Market under the symbol "NRGY."
-On August 25, 2003, the last reported sale price of our common units on the Nasdaq was \$39.50 per common unit.
+On September 19, 2002, the last reported sale price of our common units on the Nasdaq was \$28.65 per common unit.

-Our principal executive offices are located at Two Brush Creek Boulevard, Suite 200, Kansas City, Missouri 64112, and our phone number is (816) 842-8181.
+Our principal executive offices are located at 2 Brush Creek Boulevard, Suite 200, Kansas City, Missouri 64112, and our phone number is (816) 842-8181.